MarsUniversity/ECE382/source/lessons/lsn1/index.md

 **Authorized Resources:** You can **ONLY** seek help from your instructor.
 Homework is an individual exercise.

-- From ECE281 Skills Review, if you can't remember, please review the course material
+- ECE281 Skills Review, if you can't remember, please review the course material
     - What is the range of a signed 8b number?
     - What is the range of an unsigned 8b number?
     - What is the range of a signed 16b number?
     - What is the range of an unsigned 16b number?
     - Convert -10 to 2's complement
     - Convert 137 to a hexidecimal number
-    - Convert 0xf3 to a decimal number
+    - Convert 0xF3 to a decimal number
-    - What is the difference between a Von Neumann?
+    - What is the difference between a Harvard and Von Neumann architecture?

 ## Resources